developer-zebra/developer-zebra-site/src/ppc/2-3/guide/setup/index.md

 F. Copy the SSL certificate "ssl_certificate.pfx" with domain name “name.company.com” to a designated folder.
 <br>
 -->

+####Self-Signed Certificate
+A self-signed certificate can be used for for product demos and trials.
+1. Generate a private key:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl genrsa -des3 -out ppcdemo.key 2048`<br>
+where "ppcdemo.key" is the name of the private key.
+2. When prompted, enter a pass phrase.
+3. Generate a CSR:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl req -new -key ppcdemo.key -sha256 -out ppcdemo.csr` <br>
+where "ppcdemo.key" is the name of the private key from step 1 and "ppcdemo.csr" is the name of the CSR.
+4. When prompted, enter the pass phrase set in step 2.
+5. When prompted, enter information in the fields requested, including the challenge password.
+6. Generate a self-signed certficate:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl x509 -req -days 365 -in ppcdemo.csr -signkey ppcdemo.key -sha256 -out ppcdemo.crt`<br>
+where "ppcdemo.crt" is the self-signed certficate.
+7. When prompted, enter the pass phrase set in step 2.
+8. Generate the .pfx certificate file:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs12 -export -out ppcdemo.pfx -inkey ppcdemo.key -in ppcdemo.crt`<br>
+where "ppcdemo.pfx" is the certificate required to install on the server.
+9. When prompted, enter the pass phrase for the private key.
+10. Use self-signed certificate "ppcdemo.pfx" and the private key password for PPC server installation and setup in the sections that follow.

 ###Server Installation
 ZDVC Server Installation steps for a new installation: <br>